wp-plugins/roost-for-bloggers/readme.txt

 == Description ==

-[Roost Web Push](http://roost.me/) provides direct engagement with your readers by sending push notifications to their web browser or mobile device.
+[Roost Web Push for Safari](http://roost.me/) provides direct engagement with your readers by sending push notifications to their web browser or mobile device.

 Push Plugin Features: